mathaou/showcase/public/files/post1.md

             let headerCopy = header.replace(/\s|-|\\|\d/gim, "").toLowerCase();

             createWebPage(data, headerCopy);
-            // some stuff that breaks my engine but the blurb gets resolved with more regex });
+            // some stuff that breaks my engine parsing but resolves the blurb back up as inline HTML });
     };
 ```

 The actual home page blurb gets resolved up, and the web page gets created in the background.
 I should probably be using async/await here, too, but I am still a little mistified as to when it's necessary.
 I kind of just found a configuration that works and hoped it wasn't so superfluous.
-I kind of cheated by using increasing levels of headers and crazy levels of regular expressions, but I mean it works
+I kind of cheated by using increasing levels of headers and crazy levels of regular expressions, but it works so 🤷.

 ```
     # Adventures in Markdown-To-HTML